bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `LCKVAL`

-Prerequisites: RNMR lock control.
-RNMRA only.
+Prerequisites: RNMR lock control; RNMRA only

 Description:
 `LCKVAL` displays the real and imaginary components of the current lock value as informational messages.